Luxury converted nuclear missile silo lists on Airbnb

 He said he and the Pedens “are considering using both apartments upstairs and down” should Airbnb traffic pick up, “especially because some people really want the experience of sleeping underground.”

-Fulkerson said Subterra is the first and currently the only Airbnb in a converted missile silo.
+Fulkerson said Subterra is the first and currently the only Airbnb located in a converted missile silo.

 Join the Conversation